drupal-composer/drupal-project/README.md

     1. Clone the github repository and run `composer install` to install Drupal.
 (You may need to increase your memory limit or execute `php -d memory_limit=3G /path/to/composer install`.)
     1. Commit the `composer.lock` file, and any other files in the project directory that have not been ignored.

-## What does the drupal-composer/drupal-project template do?
+## What does the original drupal-composer/drupal-project template do?

 When installing the given `composer.json` some tasks are taken care of: